 Learn more about the probate process.

-Our Bellevue Attorneys Can Create a Plan for You
+Our Bellevue Estate Planning Lawyer Can Create a Plan for You

 - A Will.
 This legally binding document enables you to choose who receives your property and finances after your passing and gives you the chance to designate a legal guardian for your minor children if you have any.
 Without a will, the state decides how and to whom your property and money are divided—as well as the future of your children—so the will is a vital component of making your wishes clear.